-Courses are offered on a hybrid format- half the class is offered online and half the class is offered once per-week for 7 weeks from 6-10:10 p.m.
-The online portion of the program is done between the classroom classes and you can log-in to do your assignments at any time.
-Classes are offered during the fall, spring and summer semesters.
+Courses are offered in a live, online format for 7 weeks from 6-10:10 p.m. using Zoom.
+Classes are offered during the fall, spring and sometimes during the summer semesters.
 It is suggested that students begin their studies in the fall semester and that the course, Financial Planning Process and Insurance (FP 525) should be taken first.

 One to two courses will be held approximately every 7 weeks during the fall and spring semesters.
 Therefore, it will be possible to complete the Certificate Program in one year, although you may proceed through the program at your own pace.
 Courses are held over the summer based upon student interest.

 The Spring 2021 schedule is as follows:

 |21SFP5250A||Financial Planning Process & Insurance||01/19/21||03/02/21||Tu : 6:00 PM - 10:10 PM||575.00|

 |21SFP5350A||Income Tax Planning||01/20/21||03/03/21||W : 6:00 PM - 10:10 PM||575.00|

 |21SFP5450A||Estate Planning||03/04/21||04/22/21||Th : 6:00 PM - 10:10 PM||575.00|

 |21SFP5960A||PFP Capstone Comprehensive Case Study||03/31/21||05/12/21||W : 6:00 PM - 10:10 PM||575.00|